Eastern Europe

 Our daily budget estimates for Saint Petersburg include five categories: lodging, food, local transport, activities/sightseeing, and miscellaneous expenses (tips, SIM cards, etc.).
 Flights and international transport are not included.
 Use the calculator on this page to adjust estimates for your specific situation.

-How many days should I spend in Saint Petersburg?
+What should I eat in Saint Petersburg?

 • All figures are estimates based on a synthetic cost model — not exact prices.